Product performance analytics should be a top priority for any online business in 2024.

 Why is Product Performance Analytics Important?

-Product performance analytics is important because without digging into every available aspect of your product’s data, you may miss opportunities to make improvements, or misdiagnose problems (and thus fail to solve them).
+Product performance analytics is important because without digging into every available aspect of your product’s data, you may miss opportunities to make improvements or misdiagnose problems (and thus fail to solve them).

 But once a specific product has been released, its success or failure is often judged based entirely on sales performance.

 But why do some products sell better than others?
-Looking at the overall performance of a product often doesn’t tell us anything that we don’t already know: this product isn’t performing well.
-To get meaningful insights, we need to go deeper.
+Looking at the overall performance of a digital product or a physical one often doesn’t tell us anything that we don’t already know: this product isn’t performing well.

 New product development is another reason product performance analysis is important.
-The lessons you learn from analyzing existing products can be applied to new products
+The lessons you learn from analyzing existing products can be applied to new products.

 Product Performance Metrics:

-In an ideal world, a dedicated product analytics manager should be a part of your product team.
-However, smaller companies, startups, and larger enterprises that are still growing their product team out can absolutely conduct a product performance analysis on their own.
+However, smaller companies, startups, and larger enterprises that are still growing their product team can absolutely conduct a product performance analysis on their own and gain valuable insight.

-Ultimately product performance analytics should become the domain of the product, but it often makes sense to start with marketers conducting the analysis, since many important product metrics will be familiar to the marketing team.
+But it often makes sense to start with marketers conducting the analysis, since many important product metrics will be familiar to the marketing team.

 Reading a few product analytics books is a good start, but to make things even simpler, here are a few specific metrics that almost any company will want to look into for every product they offer.